January 2025 North American cold wave: United States

 In the wake of the first storm in early January, parts of Kansas experienced wind chills ranging from -5 F to -25 F on January 6.
-Raleigh, North Carolina, as of January 15, had its 18th-coldest January on record as of that date with an average temperature of 36.6 F. Milwaukee, Minnesota reached a temperature of 0 F early on January 19, with wind chills below -10 F. The town of Rolla, North Dakota reached a wind chill of -54 F early on the morning of January 20.
+Raleigh, North Carolina, as of January 15, had its 18th-coldest January on record as of that date with an average temperature of 36.6 F. Milwaukee, Wisconsin reached a temperature of 0 F early on January 19, with wind chills below -10 F. The town of Rolla, North Dakota reached a wind chill of -54 F early on the morning of January 20.
 The city of Wichita, Kansas had its coldest January temperature since 1988 on January 21, reaching -9 F. On January 22, Kansas City set a new daily record low of -8 F, and Pueblo, Colorado set a new daily low of -19 F. Vineland, New Jersey saw a low of -1 F early on January 23, marking the coldest temperature there since 2015.
 Other regions within the state also reached their coldest temperature in many years, with most being the coldest since January 2018.

 Beaumont, Texas set an all time monthly record low of 11 F for January.
 New record low temperatures were set in Jennings, Louisiana, New Roads, Lafayette, New Iberia at 7 F, 4 F, 4 F and 2 F respectively.
-Baton Rouge and Lake Charles also set a monthly all time record low of 7 F and 6 F for January respectively.
+Baton Rouge and Lake Charles also set a monthly all-time record low of 7 F and 6 F for January respectively.

 Impact

 United States

 Due to the freezing temperatures, U.S. president-elect Donald Trump announced on January 17 that his second inauguration ceremony would be moved indoors as a result, and would take place in the Capitol rotunda.
 This was the first time this occurred since the public second inauguration of Ronald Reagan on January 21, 1985.

-An 80-year old man was confirmed to have died on January 19 in Milwaukee, Minnesota after falling outside and likely succumbing to hypothermia.
+An 80-year-old man was confirmed to have died on January 19 in Milwaukee, Wisconsin after falling outside and likely succumbing to hypothermia.